maelfabien/maelfabien.github.io/_posts/2019-3-11-autoencoder.md

 ## Create an autoencoder in Python

 For this example, we'll use the MNIST dataset.
-Start by importing the followin packages :
+Start by importing the following packages :

 ```python
 ### General Imports ###